gah-mewbittik/social-media-start-up/README.md

 ## Usage

-To view the application in action, simply click the following link: **ADD LINK** The link will redirect you to the demonstration walkthrough video of the application.
+To view the application in action, simply click the following link: https://drive.google.com/file/d/162ThFBeafmBWBLqfTL8oxnZKCQMawSLd/view?usp=sharing
+The link will redirect you to the demonstration walkthrough video of the application.
 The Social Media Start Up application implements the CRUD operation.

 ## Credits